iifl-logo

 The Gann Square of 9 is simply a tool that calculates time and price besides calculating the square root of numbers, including the mid points.
 The Gann Square basically looks for price and time alignments and is often used to forecast prices.
 Typically, the time alignment is used for swing trading, while the price alignment is used for forecasting prices and also for identifying supports and resistances of a stock.

-In the entire Gann Square, it is the numbers on the cross and the diagonals that are really important from a forecasting point of view.
+In the entire enhanced Gann time-price squares indicator, it is the numbers on the cross and the diagonals that are really important from a forecasting point of view.
 For example, since the Gann Square is a perfect square it can also be represented as a circle that perfectly circumscribes the four corners of a square.
 Once that is done, the entire Gann Square is broken up into 8 equal parts of 45 degrees each.
 Since the circle has an angle of 360 degrees, each sector of 45 degrees will constitute one angle for the Gann Analysis.
 From a price and time forecasting point of view, the two most important lines are the Cardinal Cross and the Ordinal Cross.
 Let us focus on this Cardinal Cross and the Ordinal Cross more closely.

 In the above Gann Square of 9X9 what are the important numbers from an analytical perspective?
 They are as follows: